-With many couples being forced to postpone their weddings the past couple years, we are now in wedding overdrive.
+With many couples being forced to postpone their weddings over the past couple of years, we are now in wedding overdrive.
 If you have weddings to attend this year, then there are a few things you should know about being a guest.

 If it’s been a while for you or if you have never been a guest at a wedding, here are some tips for you.